 Prerequisites: None required.

-Cate Oswald, BA in International Development Studies and Masters In Public Health, is currently Director of Global Policy and Program Development for Partners In Health.
+Cate Oswald, BA in International Development Studies and Masters In Public Health, is currently Chief Policy and Partnership Officer for the global health non-profit Partners In Health.
 Cate is a passionate advocate for universal access to health care, for social justice and global health equity.
 Her years of working and living in Haiti and Liberia with Partners In Health provide real-life examples and case studies used in the Leadership and Global Health course, enriching discussions and ensuring that students understand what a career in global public health can entail.
 Cate grew up in Rhode Island and attended Brown University.
 She enjoys learning other languages, living and traveling in tropical climates and keeping in contact with friends from many countries throughout the world.

 Two-week non-credit residential program focused on socially responsible leadership and creating positive change.
 For students completing grades 9-12 by June 2020.Visit Program Page Information Sessions Learn How to Apply